Teapot-418/Teapot-418.github.io/_posts/2018-09-24-Hadoop-Part-2.md

 `jar-path` describes, where the jar is located in Docker's file system.
 `input` describes, where the input-dataset is stored in HDFS.
 `output` describes, where the output-dataset should be stored in HDFS.

+> The arguments passed after the jar-definition are the command-line arguments, the jar is handling.

 ### See the results